JFtechOfficial/mac-automation-scripts/README.md

 ---
 ## Other stuff
-* Tip-Tap trackpad gestures added.
-Switch between tabs in Safari
+* TipTap trackpad gestures added.
+Switch between tabs in any app
 * App switcher widget added to the Touchbar